JohnJoshuaI/Folder/README.md

-# john Joshua's Portfolio
+# John Joshua's Portfolio
-This portfolio represents my cumulative undergraduate experience at the University of Louisville's Computer Information Systems Major.
+This portfolio represents my cumulative undergraduate experience at the University of Houston's Computer Information Systems Major.